All Episodes

 And that's only a small portion of this.

-The fusion GPS officials mentioned in the report that the firm's co-founder, Glenn Simpson, and the Russian lawyer, and that they know that Hillary Clinton and the DNC shelled out the money for this.
+But the fusion GPS official meeting with a Russian operative before and after the Trump Jr. sit-down, the Fusion GPS officials mentioned in the report that the firm's co-founder, Glenn Simpson, and the Russian lawyer, and that they know that Hillary Clinton and the DNC shelled out the money for this.

 This is beyond outrageous.

-Plural fusion, by the way, it's like an unusual amount of fluid around the lung, in case you're interested.
+A plural effusion, by the way, is like an unusual amount of fluid around the lung, in case you're interested.

 Not exactly a doctor, but I had sisters that were nurses and a brother-in-law that's a doctor.